mattearly/dmpower/README.md

         * Unlimited different save files.
         * Made to be one save file per campaign, but your style may vary.

-2. Figure out treasure and rewards in seconds!
+2. Magic Item Generator: Figure out treasure and rewards in seconds!
     * Reward rolling charts from the DMG
         * Auto roll or enter your own result.
         * Magic Items
         * Scrolls prefigured out
         * Coins, Gems, Valuable Art
         * Scroll and Spellbook Generator

-    * XP by Challenge Rating calculator
-        * One-offs or lists of CR's
-        * Adds up and splits with the party
+3. Party Experience Calculator

-3. Name Generator!
-7732 names from Kismet's list randomized!
+4. Name Generator: 7732 names from Kismet's list randomized!

 #### This is the Master Version.
 _Based on the 5e books._